American Water and the American Water Charitable Foundation (AWCF) are thrilled to announce the 2024 Water and Environment Grant Program.

 - Projects must be completed within 12 months of the grant being awarded

-- Be located within New Jersey American Water’s service area;
+- Projects must be located within and benefit American Water’s service areas

 The 2023 Environmental Grant Program is now closed.